advisantgroup/InstantMerchant/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-charge_id [required] | none | the transaction id of the charge to refund amount [optional] | entire charge | A positive integer representing how much of this charge to refund.
-Can only refund up to the unrefunded amount remaining of the charge.
+charge_id [required] | none | The transaction id of the charge to refund amount [optional] | entire charge | A positive integer representing how much of this charge to refund.
+Can only refund up to the un-refunded amount remaining of the charge.

 # Customer